FREQUENTLY ASKED QUESTIONS

-iTunes pricing is based on date completed (new release vs. library) and whether your film is HD or SD. there are pricing tiers for each platform, and you may choose which you think gives your film its best chance.
+iTunes pricing is based on date completed (new release vs. library) and whether your film is in HD or SD.
+There are pricing tiers for each platform, and you may choose which you think gives your film its best chance.
 It is recommended that you choose the final prices before your film goes live.
-You may change price tiers after your film is live.
-Just notify us of the change and it’ll be active in a few days.
+You may change price tiers or any other information after your film has gone live, but after the delivery there is a $100 fee for the metadata change.

-Amazon allows you to set your retail prices.
+Amazon allows you to set your own retail prices.

-Netflix Watch Instantly is a subscription service, and so has no pricing for individual films.
+Netflix Watch Instantly is a subscription service, which is why there is no pricing for individual films.